Digital Identity Risk Assessment Playbook

 ---|---|---|---|

-Inconvenience, distress, or damage to standing or reputation | At worst, limited, short-term inconvenience, distress, or embarrassment to any party. | At worst, serious short-term or limited long-term inconvenience, distress, or damage to the standing or reputation of any party. | Severe or serious long-term inconvenience, distress, or damage to the standing or reputation of any party.
-This is ordinarily reserved for situations with particularly severe effects or which potentially affect many individuals. |
+Damage to trust, standing, or reputation | Expected to result in limited, short-term inconvenience, distress, or embarrassment to any party. | Expected to result in serious short-term or limited long-term inconvenience, distress, or damage to the standing or reputation of any party. | Expected to result in severe or serious long-term inconvenience, distress, or damage to the standing or reputation of any party or many individuals. |

 Identity Assurance

-Identity Assurance Levels define the processes and solutions used to identity proof users attempting to sign up for a digital service or perform an application transaction.
+Identity Assurance Levels (IALs) define the processes and solutions used to identity proof users attempting to sign up for a digital service or perform an application transaction.
 IALs mitigate impacts of providing a benefit or information to the wrong user.

 - Identity Assurance is: “Are you who you say you are?”